 1950 Newspaper Headlines Summary

-Find out which important things that happened in 1950 that would be remembered for years to come.
 Key 1950 events include the introduction of the credit card, which would change the lives of people all over the world.
 It was the year the Korean war began, after the country had been divided during WWII when the North became communist and the south remained capitalist.
 This was the year that James Dean got his big break in a Pepsi commercial; the Belgian King Leopold III was reinstated to the throne after giving Belgium’s unconditional surrender to Nazi Germany; and the mummified body of the Tollund Man was found in a peat bog in the Jutland Peninsula in Denmark.
 1950 newspapers feature plenty of exciting tales from the past.
 Take a trip back through history with an original newspaper written by people who lived at the time.
+For a full review of this tumultuous year in history, you can read our in-depth 1950 timeline.

 12th January 1950